vagrod/zara-rust/README.md

 - Medical agents, side effects, inventory monitors (to control spoiling for example), disease monitors
 - Number of built-in side effects like running effects, underwater effects and such

-Saving and restoring engine state is supported: everything except inventory.
+Saving and restoring engine state is supported: everything except inventory items.
 Inventory is very custom to every use case, and you must handle it in the way your project structure/logic demands.

 ## What's in progress
 - Wiki; preparing for a release